 and it's up to you to pick one and apply it consistently.

 The guide is still a work in progress - some rules are lacking

 examples, some rules don't have examples that illustrate them clearly

 enough.
 In due time these issues will be addressed - just keep them in

 Forked from The Ruby Style Guide

 - Source Code Layout

 - Percent Literals

-Last published about 4 years ago by David Kariuki.
+Last published over 4 years ago by David Kariuki.